BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

         do FollowLaneBehavior()

-Here, we repeatedly query the distance from the agent running the behavior (``self``) to the ego car; as long as it is above a threshold, we :sampref:`wait`, which means take no actions.
-Once the threshold is met, we start driving by invoking the :obj:`FollowLaneBehavior` we saw above using the :sampref:`do` statement.
+Here, we repeatedly query the distance from the agent running the behavior (``self``) to the ego car; as long as it is above a threshold, we :keyword:`wait`, which means take no actions.
+Once the threshold is met, we start driving by invoking the :obj:`FollowLaneBehavior` we saw above using the :keyword:`do` statement.
 Since :obj:`FollowLaneBehavior` runs forever, we will never return to the ``WaitUntilClose`` behavior.

 The example above also shows how behaviors may take arguments, like any Scenic function.